Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 Rockaway Beach is open daily from 6:00 AM to 9:00 PM, and the boardwalk is open from 6:00 AM to 10:00 PM.

 Lifeguards are on duty from 10:00 AM to 6:00 PM during beach season, which runs from Memorial Day weekend through Labor Day weekend.
-You’re only allowed to be swim when lifeguards are present.
-And although you can still access the beach before and after these hours, you’ll be yelled at to get out of the water if anyone patrolling the beach spots you.
+You're only allowed to be swim when lifeguards are present.
+And although you can still access the beach before and after these hours, you'll be yelled at to get out of the water if anyone patrolling the beach spots you (plus, it's just not safe).

 Closed sections of the beach are marked with signs or red flags.
-Avoid these area, or again, you’ll get yelled at.
+Avoid these areas.

 Of course, you can visit the beach anytime of year.
 I actually love going to the Rockaways in the off season when the beach is empty and the weather is cooler.